TRICK-OR-TREAT FOR UNICEF

 Most children have a hard time envisioning how far their money can go, and generally think their impact is small (or goes unnoticed!).
 With every penny kids collect, though, parents can show them the far-reaching worth.
 No doubt, they’ll be surprised with how much a box full of change can do for another life.

-There are over 7 billion people in the world, and about a quarter of them are children.
+There are more than 7 billion people in the world, and a little more than quarter of them are children.
 Painting a picture for your kids of exactly who needs aid, and how, helps them grasp the significance of their fundraising efforts.
 Here is a rundown of the impact your change makes on the world: